groue/CombineTraits/README.md

 CombineTraits solves a problem with the [Combine] framework: publishers do not tell how many values can be published.
 It is particularly the case of [AnyPublisher], the publisher type that is the most frequently returned by our frameworks or applications: one must generally assume that it may publish zero, one, or more values before it completes.

-Quite often, we have to rely on the context or the documentation in order to lift doubts.
-For example, we expect a publisher that publishes the result of some network request to publish only one value, or the eventual network error.
-We do not deal with odd cases such as a completion without any value, or several published values.
+We have to rely on the context or the documentation in order to lift doubts.
+For example, publishers of the result of a network request are assumed to publish one value, or the eventual network error.
+We often do not deal with odd cases such as a completion without any value, or several published values.

-And sometimes, we build a publisher that we *think* will publish a single value before completion.
-Unfortunately we write bugs and our publisher fails to honor its own contract.
-This can trigger bugs in other parts of our application.
+But sometimes, publishers do not honor this implicit contract, due to a misunderstanding, or a bug if the publisher definition.
+This can trigger bugs.

-**In both cases, the compiler did not help us writing code that is guaranteed to be correct.**
+**The compiler does not help us writing code that is guaranteed to be correct.**

-This library provides safe construction and subscription to publishers that conform to specific traits.
+This library provides both safe  *subscription* and *construction* of publishers that conform to specific traits:

 - **Single** publishers are guaranteed to publish exactly one value, or an error.